project-sunbird/sunbird.org-docs/features-documentation/book_creation.md

     <br>2.
 Click the camera icon to add an image <br><b>Note</b>: For details, refer <a href="features-documentation/metadata_addingimages" target="_blank">Adding Image to Metadata</a>
       <br>3.
 Enter <b>Title</b> of the book
       <br>4.
 Enter <b>Description</b> of the book
       <br>5.
 Enter <b>Keywords</b>.
-Keywords are ideas and topics that define content.
+Keywords define content.
+You can associate any number of words with a content artifact.
 Keywords aid in searching for content
       <br>6.
 Select the following from their respective drop-down lists:
       <br>&emsp;a) <b>Curriculum</b>
       <br>&emsp;b) <b>Class</b>